 Huskies tip off 2011-12 regular season against Boilermakers on ESPN3

-Lou Dawkins joined the Northern Illinois men's basketball coaching staff on April 14, 2011, following seven highly-successful seasons as the head coach at Saginaw High School in Saginaw, Mich.
+Lou Dawkins joined the NIU men’s basketball coaching staff on April 14, 2011, following seven highly-successful seasons as the head coach at Saginaw High School in Saginaw, Mich.

 In his first season at NIU, Dawkins helped guide one of the youngest teams in the nation to the program’s first MAC Tournament victory since 2003, defeating MAC West Champion Eastern Michigan in the opening round of the conference tournament to advance to Cleveland.
 NIU saw 55.9 percent of its minutes played by freshmen during the 2011-12 season, the sixth-highest percentage in the country, and the Huskies lead the MAC in offensive rebounds while ranking second in rebounding defense and third in rebounding margin.